Trek the Tian Shan Mountains of Kyrgyzstan

 What is the food like?

 As the local economy is traditionally based on animal rearing and breeding, vegetarianism is still largely unheard of, however, your host can arrange this if requested.
-For other dietary requirements (including vegan and gluten-free diets, which are difficult to cater for on this trip), please check with your host.
+For other dietary requirements (including vegan, mild gluten-free and lactose-free diets, which are difficult to cater for on this trip), please check with your host.

 What is the accommodation like?